awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Create a data key<a name="data-keys-create"></a>

 To create a data key, call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
 AWS KMS generates the data key\.
-Then it encrypts a copy of the data key under a symmetric KMS key that you specify\.
+Then it encrypts a copy of the data key under a [symmetric encryption KMS key](#symmetric-cmks) that you specify\.
 The operation returns a plaintext copy of the data key and the copy of the data key encrypted under the KMS key\.
 The following image shows this operation\.

 ![\[Generate a data key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/generate-data-key.png)